Skip to content

 2. Deploy Face Shields for High-Risk Activities

-During particularly hazardous operations such as grinding, cutting, or chemical handling, face shields provide essential additional protection.
+During particularly hazardous operations such as grinding, cutting or chemical handling, face shields provide essential additional protection.
 These devices complement safety glasses by offering full-face coverage against flying debris and chemical splashes.
 Workplace eye safety protocols should specify when face shields are mandatory and ensure workers understand proper usage techniques.

 3. Establish Comprehensive Safety Training Programmes